merely-useful/py-rse/index.md

 Running this script with the given parameters will print the first and last line from each file in the directory ending in `.txt`.

-1. No: this answer misinterprets the lines printed
+1. No: This answer misinterprets the lines printed.
-2. Yes
+2. Yes.
-3. No: this answer includes the wrong files
+3. No: This answer includes the wrong files.
-4. No: leaving off the quotation marks would result in an error
+4. No: Leaving off the quotation marks would result in an error.

 ### Exercise \@ref(bash-advanced-ex-longest-with-extension) {-}